 Biography

-Farhana's first book, "After the Exodus: Gender and Belonging in Bangladesh's Rohingya Refugee Camps" (Cambridge University Press, 2024), won the 2025 L.H.M.
-Ling Outstanding First Book Prize from the British International Studies Association.
-Her peer-reviewed articles and chapters have been published in various journals and edited volumes, including Journal of Refugee Studies, Feminist Review, and Journal of International Women's Studies.
-She has received competitive scholarships/grants for her research from several international funding bodies, including the Cambridge International Trust, the Social Sciences and Humanities Research Council of Canada, and the UNESCO Silk Roads Programme, amongst others.
+Farhana’s first book, “After the Exodus: Gender and Belonging in Bangladesh’s Rohingya Refugee Camps” (Cambridge University Press, 2024), won the 2025 L.H.M.
+Ling Outstanding First Book Prize from the British International Studies Association (BISA) and was shortlisted for the 2026 British Association for South Asian Studies (BASAS) Book Prize.
+Her peer-reviewed articles and chapters have been published in various journals and edited volumes, including Journal of Refugee Studies, Feminist Review, and Journal of International Women’s Studies.
+She has received competitive funding for her research from several international funding bodies, including from UNESCO, UNDP, UN Women, the UK government through the XCEPT Research Fund, the Leverhulme Trust, the Cambridge International Trust, and the Social Sciences and Humanities Research Council of Canada, among others.

-Farhana co-founded Silkpath Relief Organization – a non-profit providing humanitarian assistance to vulnerable communities in Afghanistan, and to refugee populations in Bangladesh and Malaysia.
-In 2015, she helped establish the first academic program in gender studies in Afghanistan, based at the American University of Afghanistan in Kabul, where she was Adjunct Professor of Gender Studies.
-Since 2012, Farhana has worked as a consultant for organizations such as UNDP and UN Women, providing technical expertise and trainings on gender equality, social policy, and human rights for various projects across the Global South.
-In recognition of her contributions to the field of gender and development, she received the 2021 Paula Kantor Award from the International Center for Research on Women (ICRW).
+Farhana co-founded Silkpath Relief Organization – a non-profit providing humanitarian assistance to vulnerable communities in Afghanistan and to refugee populations in Bangladesh and Malaysia.
+In 2015, Farhana helped establish the first academic programme in gender studies in Afghanistan at the American University of Afghanistan in Kabul, where she was Adjunct Professor of Gender Studies.
+Since 2012, she has worked as a consultant for organisations including UNDP, UN Women, and USAID, providing technical expertise on gender equality, social policy, and human rights across the Global South.
+In recognition of her contributions to gender research, Farhana received the 2021 Paula Kantor Award from the International Center for Research on Women (ICRW).

 Research